Menu

 Classes are held on the 3rd Tuesday of each month from February to September.

-Hands-on activities in the apiary start at 6:00 pm.
-Please bring a face veil which is mandatory to wear to be near the hives.
+At that time you will be required to bring a face veil which is mandatory to be near the hives.
 Classroom activities start at 7:00 pm.

 Where?